saucelabs/sauce-docs/docs/testrunner-toolkit/typescript.md

 sidebar_label: Using TypeScript
 ---

-If you wrote your automated tests using TypeScript in either Playwright or Puppeteer, you need to transpile your Typescript files to Javascript before running them with Testrunner Toolkit.
+If you wrote your automated tests using TypeScript in  Puppeteer, you need to transpile your Typescript files to Javascript before running them with Testrunner Toolkit.
-TestCafe and Cypress support TypeScript out of the box.
+Cypress, Playwright, and TestCafe support TypeScript out of the box.

 ## What You'll Need